 Is a mattress encasement better for bed bugs?

 Yes.
-For bed bug concerns, an encasement is the more appropriate design because it fully surrounds the mattress, can reduce hiding places, and can trap bugs already inside.
+For bed bug concerns, an encasement is the more appropriate design because it fully surrounds the mattress, reduces hiding places, and can trap bugs already inside.
 It still works best as one part of a larger control plan rather than as the entire solution.

 Do you need both a mattress protector and an encasement?

-Usually, no. Most people can choose one based on their main problem.
-Using both is helpful only when you want full enclosure plus easier top-layer washing, which is a practical setup rather than a universal rule.
+Usually, no. Most people can choose one based on the main problem they are trying to solve.
+Using both is helpful when you want full enclosure plus easier top-layer washing, which is a practical setup rather than a universal rule.

 Does a waterproof mattress protector make you hot?